 Verdict:

-Honest and flat, the HS5 is the most accurate “budget” monitor for serious mixing on a smaller budget.
+Honest and flat, the Yamaha HS5 is the most accurate “budget” monitor for serious mixing on a smaller budget.

 Best Ultra-Budget → PreSonus Eris E3.5